nuxt-community/sentry-module/README.md

 > :warning: Please be aware that lazy loading could prevent some errors from being reported

-If you set `lazy: true` in your module options to load Sentry lazily on the client.
-This will prevent Sentry from being included in your main bundle **but** could result in some errors **not** being reported.
+Set `lazy: true` in your module options to load Sentry lazily on the client.
+This will prevent Sentry from being included in your main bundle **but could result in some errors not being reported**.

-You can also pass a lazy config object in your module options.
-The following options are supported:
+You can also pass a lazy config object in your module options, see below.

 ### Injected properties

 #### `$sentry` (mocked)
 - Type: `Object`

 Normally `$sentry` would always refer to the `@sentry/browser` api.
-But if we lazy load Sentry this api wont be available yet until its lazily loaded.
+But if we lazy load Sentry this api wont be available until Sentry has loaded.
 If you don't want to worry about whether Sentry is loaded or not, a mocked Sentry api is injected into the Nuxt.js context that will execute all Sentry api calls once Sentry is loaded

 See: `injectMock` and `mockApiMethods` options below

 #### `$sentryReady`
 - Type `Function`

 This method returns a Promise which will be resolved once Sentry has been loaded.
-You can use this instead of mocking `$sentry`.
+You could use this instead of mocking `$sentry`.

 Example usage:
 ```js